Ashutosh-Badave/4.EKF_estimator_for_Drone/Writeup.md

 ### 3. Prediction step ###
 I have implemented the code as per explained in section 7.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj).
-First I have rotated attitude using accel and saved in matrix and then prediction state is calculated as below:
+1. I have rotated attitude using accel and saved in matrix and then prediction state is calculated as below:

 <pre>
 <code>